Kanchi Singh: 2014–present: Breakthrough

 The breakthrough for Singh came in December 2013 as she joined Zee TV's January 2014-starting series Aur Pyaar Ho Gaya as Avni Khandelwal, a girl belonging to a Rajasthani business family opposite Mishkat Varma.
 She was noticed for her performance, before it went off culmination in December 2014.

 Post her breakthrough Singh became a part for an episode of Pyaar Tune Kya Kiya as Veebha opposite Rohit Suchanti in the ending month of Aur Pyaar Ho Gaya and then an episode of Bhakton Ki Bhakti Mein Shakti on Life OK as Hansa.

 In 2016, Singh signed Star Plus' longest-running drama Yeh Rishta Kya Kehlata Hai portraying the parallel lead Gayatri "Gayu" Deora, alongside Mohsin Khan and Fahad Ali.

 In 2018, Singh appeared on the reality series Box Cricket League to play for Lucknow Nawabs.
 A year later, she took participation in Kitchen Champion 5 on Colors along with Rohan Mehra.

 Personal life

-Singh was dating her co-star Rohan Mehra of Yeh Rishta Kya Kehlata Hai since 2016, but they reportedly broke up in 2021.
+Singh was dating her co-star Rohan Mehra of Yeh Rishta Kya Kehlata Hai since 2016, but they broke up in 2021.